Space-time resonances in the spatiotemporal spectrum of nonlinear dispersive waves: Introduction

+Surface gravity waves represent one of the most celebrated and enduring problems in fluid mechanics \cite{craik2004origins}.
+Their equations are remarkably rich, capturing phenomena from gentle ripples to tsunamis, yet notoriously difficult to analyze due to their full nonlinearity and nonlocality.
+The subject has a long distinguished history, spanning oceanography (Hasselmann's kinetic theory \cite{hasselmann1962non}), mathematical physics (Zakharov's Hamiltonian formulation \cite{zakharov1966energy}), and rigorous analysis (from Stokes' expansions \cite{stokes1847theory} to modern results on well-posedness and asymptotics see \cite{lannes2013water, ionescu2018recent} and references there-in).
+Despite this maturity, the mechanism responsible for selective amplification of some non-resonant branches in the case of many interacting waves remained unidentified.

+In this manuscripts we study analytically the spatiotemporal spectrum and reveal that this localized structure arises from a second class of long-lived interactions, which we call \textit{space-resonances}.
+Two interacting wave packets may exchange energy coherently if they share the same group velocity, without being time-resonant.
+Such packets remain co-located in space, creating a sustained interaction that leaves a clear spectral signature.
+These interactions concentrate energy along non-linear branches in $(k,\sigma)$, away from the main dispersion curve where time-resonances reside.
+Space-resonances thus explain the strongly enhanced, selective appearance of certain non-resonant harmonic surfaces observed in the spectrum.

+While gravity waves are our central example, our framework extends naturally to nonlinear optics, plasma waves, Bose-Einstein condensates, and other dispersive systems.
+We first develop the theory in a simplified model of nonlinear wave interaction, obtain an analytic leading-order formula for the spatio-temporal spectrum, then apply it to water-wave data and verify its predictions.
+We present numerical explorations of other systems as well.

 In nonlinear systems, the spectrum distinguishes \emph{free modes}, which are waves that share the same signature as the linear dispersion relation, from \emph{bound modes}, which arise through nonlinear interactions and deviate from the linear dispersion relation.
 These two classes of waves produce distinct signatures in $(k,\sigma)$--space.
 A commonly adopted approach for analyzing these modes is to apply perturbation theory and normal form transformations to eliminate non-resonant terms from the system~\cite{zakharov1999statistical,krasitskii1994,janssen2009some}.
-One then obtains new variables representing the free wave field, which oscillate at the linear frequency (with nonlinear corrections) and whose dynamics are governed by resonant and near-resonant interactions.
-The Wave Kinetic Equation can be derived from the dynamical equations of the free field.
-The spectrum of the free waves then evolves according to the Wave Kinetic Equation and, at each instant, is dressed with bound modes.
+One then obtains new variables representing the free wave field, which oscillate at the linear frequency (with nonlinear corrections) and whose dynamics are governed by resonant and near-resonant interactions, described within wave turbulence theory by the Wave Kinetic Equation.